jin05154/fe-practice-log/README.md

-# FE Basics
+# FE Practic Log

-✨ FE Practice Log ✨
+✨ The most basic but the utmost essential ✨

 ## 1. Toggle